 Cavtat is another one of my favorite places, which is just as beautiful as Dubrovnik, but is more quaint and serene.
 It is about a 30-minute bus ride from the Old Town.

 Dubrovnik is the ideal location for taking multiple day trips to neighboring islands and countries.
+These are my favorite places to take day trips from Dubrovnik.

 There are so many wonderful restaurants in Dubrovnik, but I wouldn’t suggest eating out for every meal.
 I would recommend buying some food at Konzum, DM, Tommy or Pemo for your stay, especially for breakfast (since they don’t do breakfast so much in Dubrovnik).